Roasted Potato Salad with Garlic and Rosemary tossed with dijon mustard and lemon juice.

 There are so many different kinds of potato salad!
 There’s the traditional Southern style with a mayonnaise dressing like Beeop’s favorite that I posted a long time ago.
-Then there are the wonderful bacon-y German potato salads like this one from my blogging friend Barbara at Modern Comfort Food.
+Then there are the wonderful bacon-y German potato salads like this one from Foodie Crush.
 I also saw a great Apple Cider Potato Salad posted by Chef Georgia Pellegrini earlier today!
-That’s one I plan to try very soon!
+That’s one I plan to try very soon.

 - 2 lbs. russet potatoes, cut into bite-size pieces